-Surely you have noticed that the Richard Strauss conducting in this video has already reached a certain age.
+Surely you have noticed that the Richard Strauss conducting in this video has already reached a certain age (and a lot of experience in conducting his own operas).
 This point is important when evaluating Strauss’ conducting style because Strauss did not always conduct in the way you can see in the video.
 In fact, at the beginning of his career, his conducting style was considered extremely eccentric – which may have had something to do with his conducting training.

 Richard Strauss' conducting training